genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

 ```
 The permissions field will be added dynamically to `USER_ATTRIBUTES`, so it can be used in auth transactions to control entitlements.

-The following table will be created as well (ignore `MULTI_ENTITY` setup for now; this is in development).
+The following table will be created as well (ignore `MULTI_ENTITY` set-up for now; this is in development).
 It is used by the Genesis low-code platform to manage `AUTH_PERMS` results.

 ```kotlin
 val permissionsTable = SysDef.systemDefinition["ADMIN_PERMISSION_ENTITY_TABLE"].orElse(null)